 They are normally solitary animals but will gather together where there is plenty of food, such as at salmon streams and whitebark pine sites.
 When a female grizzly bear leaves her mother after 2 to 3 years, she often sets up her home range quite close to her mother’s home range.
 Males will most often range further, but may also remain close by.

-Grizzly bears are more dangerous when they have cubs to care for, and they can attack even humans while protecting their cubs.
-They do not like contact with humans, and they often disappear into woods when a human comes near them.
+Grizzly bears are more dangerous when they have cubs to care for, which can lead them to attack even humans while protecting their cubs.
+They generally do not like contact with humans, and they often disappear into woods when a human comes near them.